simpleidserver/SimpleIdServer/docs/documentation/auditing/index.md

-# Auditing Screen
+# Auditing

-In the Administration UI, there is one Auditing Screen.
-It can be used to monitor the events.
+The administration UI contains an auditing screen used to search for events.

 ![Monitoring](images/monitoring-1.png)

 Following events are present :

 * AuthorizationFailureEvent
 * AuthenticationSuccessEvent
 * ClientAuthenticationFailureEvent